J. A. Prestwich Industries: Railway trolleys

 Early models of the railway maintenance ganger's Wickham trolley, from 1948, used a vee-twin JAP engine.
 This drove through a large flat flywheel and a friction drive.
 In the 1950s other Wickham trolleys used the 600 cc JAP engine and drove through a clutch, tail shaft and bevel drive.

 Utility engines

 J. A. Prestwich also made small utility engines under the JAP name for a variety of uses, both stationary and in motorised equipment.
 They ranged in size from the smallest model 0 two-stroke engine to the much larger type 6 engine, and were used on rotovators, generating sets, milking sets, water pumps, lawnmowers, hay elevators and other agricultural machines.
-Most were 4-stroke, but there were some 2-stroke engines such as the model 0; they were quite reliable, and examples can still be seen at vintage rallies around Britain.
+Most were 4-stroke; they were quite reliable, and examples can still be seen at vintage rallies around Britain.

 While most of the engines bore the JAP name, some, such as the model 3 OHV engine made for Arthur Lyon & Co for their ALCO generator sets, had timing covers with the name ALCO Featherweight cast in.

 J.A.P. also had a factory in Chelmsford Road, Southgate, London, employing 40 to 50 people, where these engines were being made in 1955.